eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/accept-header/get-todos-200-no-accept.md

 description: How to solve API challenge GET todos No Accept 200 to GET the todos with no accept header present.
 ---

-How to complete the challenge `GET /todos No Accept (200)` to successfully GET all the todos in JSON format but ensure we do not pass in an accept header.
+# How to complete the challenge `GET /todos No Accept (200)`

+Accept headers are optional.
+Most API clients will add one by default.
+But we do not need to pass in an `Acdept` header to successfully GET all the todos in JSON format.
+This challenge allows us to test this, to complete it we must ensure that we do not pass in an accept header.

 ## GET /todos No Accept (200)